LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 - Most relaxed roster regulations.

 ### 3.2 Division Assignment

+#### 3.2.1 Season 3 Continuity and Placement
+- **Returning Teams:** Automatically placed in divisions based on Season 2 final standings and N.E.W.T.s promotion/relegation results
-- Teams will be assigned to divisions based on previous performance and estimated roster skill level based on player/role MMR at the time of initial roster submission.
+- **New Teams:** Assigned to the lower divisions based on estimated skill level and available slots in appropriate divisions

-Significant roster changes after registration close may trigger a Staff-led reassessment of division placement to preserve competitive balance.:
-- - Existing teams retaining most of their players from Season 1 will be assigned to divisions based on their previous standings.
-- - Existing teams with at least half of the roster being new to the team will be assigned based on a combination of the team's previous standings and the estimated skill level (based on player/role MMR) of that team's roster.
-- - New teams will be assigned based on the estimated skill level (based on player/role MMR) of that team's roster.
-- Teams will rank their division assignment preference from most desired to least desired division during team registration.
+#### 3.2.2 Division Preference and Adjustments
+- Returning teams may request division preference during registration if they believe their roster strength has significantly changed
-- If more teams request placement in a division than available slots:
+- If more new teams request placement in a division than available slots:
-   - Priority given based on previous season's final standings.
+   - Priority given to teams with estimated skill levels most appropriate for that division
-   - Staff may organize a brief pre-season qualification tournament during the registration period.
+   - Staff may organize a brief pre-season qualification tournament during the registration period
-   - Staff evaluation will consider point differentials, head-to-head records, and roster stability.
+   - Staff evaluation will consider player MMR, roster composition, and competitive balance
-- Teams may decline to participate if not placed in their preferred division, but must notify Staff within 24 hours of placement notification to allow for adjustments.
+- Teams may decline to participate if not placed in their preferred division, but must notify Staff within 24 hours of placement notification to allow for adjustments

-#### 3.2.1 Division Size and Distribution
+#### 3.2.3 Division Size and Stability
-- World Cup Division will always maintain exactly 7 teams when possible
-- Division distribution based on total team registrations:
-  - 5-12 teams: One division consisting of all registered teams.
-  - 13-20 teams: World Cup (7 teams), Triwizard Cup (remainder)
-  - 21+ teams: World Cup (7 teams), Triwizard Cup (7 teams), House Cup (remainder)
+- Division sizes will be maintained from Season 2 structure: World Cup (7 teams), Triwizard Cup (7 teams), House Cup (remainder)
-- If more than 21 teams register, Free Agent Pool usage rules may be updated to accommodate new player entry during the season
+- Adjustments to division size will only occur if necessary due to significant registration changes (more than 3 team departures from any single division)

-#### 3.2.2 Division Season Format
+#### 3.2.4 Division Season Format Continuity
-- By default, divisions which start the season with 7 teams or fewer will play the season under the round-robin format rules, with all teams in the division playing each other team once.
-- The lowest division will start the season under the Swiss system format rules, with teams in the division being paired each week based on current season standings.
+- Each division will maintain its Season 2 format:
+  - World Cup Division: Round-robin format
+  - Triwizard Cup Division: Round-robin format
+  - House Cup Division: Swiss system format
+- Format changes will only occur if division composition changes significantly require format adjustment, subject to Captains' Council approval

 ### 3.3 Team Leadership Structure
-- Team Ownership & Branding Rights
-  - Team ownership and branding rights belong solely to the team Captain.
+- Team ownership and branding rights belong exclusively to the team Captain
-  - For Season 1 teams, branding rights are understood to belong to the Captain listed at the end of Season 1.
-  - Team branding established in a prior season has protected status and may not be used by a new team without explicit permission from the original Captain.
+  - Established team branding from previous seasons has protected status and cannot be used by new teams without explicit authorization from the original Captain
-  - A Captain may transfer branding rights to a new Captain at their discretion.
+  - A Captain may transfer branding rights to a new Captain at their discretion through a ticket
-- Captain Transfer Process
-  - A Captain may transfer their captaincy and branding rights to another player on their current roster.
-  - The proposed new Captain must be informed and must accept the transfer.
-Once accepted, they officially assume the role of Captain.
-  - If the player declines, the captaincy is considered vacant.
-In that case:
-  - A new Captain may be appointed with approval from at least two-thirds (2/3) of the active roster.
-  - The resigning Captain may choose whether to retain or transfer the team’s branding rights.
-- Captain Replacement by Team Vote
-  - Team members may initiate a Captain change by meeting all of the following criteria:
+- Team members may request a Captain change through the following process:
-  - At least two-thirds (2/3) of the active roster agrees in writing.
+  - A minimum of 2/3 of the active roster must approve the change in writing
-  - A formal support ticket is submitted, clearly stating the reasons for the requested change.
+  - A formal ticket must be submitted documenting the request with clear, specific reasoning
-  - The current Captain is notified and has 48 hours to respond.
+  - The current Captain will be notified and given 48 hours to respond
-- Inactivity Protocol
+- Captain inactivity protocol:
-  - If a Captain is absent from all team activities for more than 7 consecutive days without prior notice, Staff may initiate a Captain change process.
+  - If a Captain is absent from all team activities for more than 7 consecutive days without prior notice, Staff may initiate a Captain change process
-- Player Removal Protocol
+- Player removal requirements:
-  - A Captain must provide 48 hours’ written notice to any player they intend to remove from the team.
+  - The Captain must provide the affected player with 48-hour advance notice before removal
-  - Staff must be informed via the appropriate ticketing channel, including the reason for removal.
+  - Staff must be notified through the appropriate channel with the removal reason

 ### 3.4 Procedures for Handling Large Numbers of Disbanded Teams
-In order to address the possibility of a large number of teams disbanding within a given division, the following procedures shall act as a framework for a possible solution.
-These procedures are intended only for emergency situations where the number of disbanded teams in a division significantly reduces the number of possible matches to be played and compromises the competitive integrity of the division.
-The Captains' Council representatives for each division are not limited solely to the procedures listed below and may elect to devise and implement another method to handle such situations subject to the following:
+- These procedures are intended only for emergency situations where the number of disbanded teams in a division significantly reduces the number of possible matches to be played and compromises the competitive integrity of the division
+- The Captains' Council representatives for each division are not limited solely to the procedures listed below and may elect to devise and implement another method to handle such situations subject to the following:
-- Any significant mid-season changes to division structure or format must be approved by at least a 2/3 vote of the Captains' Council representatives for the affected division(s).
+- Any significant mid-season changes to division structure or format must be approved by at least a 2/3 vote of the Captains' Council representatives for the affected division(s)
 - If more 1/3 of teams disband in a division, an emergency meeting will be scheduled within 72 hours for Staff and the division's Captains' Council to determine what, if anything, should be done to handle O.W.L.s and N.E.W.T.s for the division moving forward.
-If Captains cannot come to a consensus, Staff may elect to have the division continue as scheduled or may implement another solution.
+If Captains cannot come to a consensus, Staff may elect to have the division continue as scheduled or may implement another solution
-- In case of unforeseen situations arising which compromise the competitive integrity of a division, Staff may make decisions as necessary to ensure competitive integrity for all divisions.
+- In case of unforeseen situations arising which compromise the competitive integrity of a division, Staff may make decisions as necessary to ensure competitive integrity for all divisions

 ### 3.5 Team Registrations After Season Start
 - Teams may register after season start and may be placed in the lowest division, should that division be using Swiss system.